omicsForestry/vcfPCRoffset/README.md

 ## Installation and requirements

 vcfPCRoffset requires python3, with the numpy and pysam modules installed.
 We leave it up to the user to install these as they see fit, either with pip, conda or other means.
-No installation is required, just download the vcfPCRoffset.py python script manually, or by:
+No installation is required, just download the vcfPCRoffset.py python script manually, with a proper github command, or by:
 ```
 wget https://github.com/omicsForestry/vcfPCRoffset/scripts/vcfPCRoffset.py
 ```
-None of the rest of this repository is needed.
 You can make it executable or add to your path if you want, or just use it as is.
+None of the rest of this repository is needed to run the script.

 ## Usage